 So upgrading to a new furnace or central air conditioner can certainly be a good investment, especially if you need one anyway because your current one requires costly repairs or is giving you frequent problems.

-So if you’re in the market for a new furnace or A/C, it’s pretty obvious that the higher the efficiency rating, the less gas or electricity it will consume, saving you money in the long-run and helping you recoup your investment.
+So if you’re in the market for a new furnace brand or A/C, it’s pretty obvious that the higher the efficiency rating, the less gas or electricity it will consume, saving you money in the long-run and helping you recoup your investment.
 However the most energy-efficient, higher end models tend to cost a bit more, so the question is whether the extra upfront expense is worth it.

 Just how efficient of a system do you really need?